-Any list looking at the top Canadian music festivals might garner some controversy, because we all
+Any list looking at the top Canadian music festivals might garner some controversy because we all have our favourites.

 WayHome – Oro-Medonte, Ontario